-We have made sure that there is good lighting and safety arrangements for any possible visually impaired pupils for example, markings on steps.
-Our classrooms provide good acoustic conditions so that the effects of hearing difficulties are minimised (partcarpeting, quiet areas).
+There is good lighting and safety arrangements for any visually impaired pupils for example, markings on steps and handrails.
+Our classrooms provide good acoustic conditions so that the effects of hearing difficulties are minimised (part-carpeting, quiet areas).
+We regularly consult with external professionals on the quality and appropriateness of our environment and seek their advice for any changes.
 An Access Audit of the School has been carried out and is renewed annually and recommendations incorporated into our repairs and maintenance programme.
 The School has a designated 'Disabled Parking' space in the School Car Park.

-Detail of our plans and targets on improving environmental access are contained in the Accessibility Plan available on the school website
+Detail of our plans and targets on improving environmental access are contained in the Accessibility Plan available on the school website.